Expectations of a Director

 1) A director must meet the qualifications and requirements located in Article III, Section 2 of the Cooperative By-Laws which are: No person shall be eligible to become or remain a director of the Cooperative who:

-(a) is not a member of the Cooperative, receiving telephone service at the member's primary residence in the district from which the director is elected;
+(a) is not a member of the Cooperative, receiving telephone or broadband service at the member's primary residence in the district from which the director is elected;

 (b) within five years preceding a director candidate's nomination was an employee of the Cooperative;

 (c) is or becomes, or at any time during the five (5) years preceding a director candidate's nomination shall have been, employed by a labor union which represents, or has represented, or has endeavored to represent any employees of the Cooperative;

 (d) is a grandparent, parent, spouse, brother, sister, cohabitant, child, or grandchild by blood or by marriage of an employee of the Cooperative;

 (e) is a person that is a grandparent, parent, spouse, brother, sister, cohabitant, child, or grandchild by blood or by marriage of an incumbent director that is not up for re-election at that time;

 (f) is in any way employed by or owns a controlling interest in an enterprise competing with this Cooperative or any business owned by this Cooperative.

 (g) is or becomes the full-time employee or agent of, or who is or becomes the full-time employer or principal of, another director; or

 (h) is absent without being excused by the board from three (3) or more regular meetings of the Board of Directors during any twelve (12) month period.